ibm-mas/ansible-devops/docs/index.md

 ### Python & Ansible
 [Python 3.8](https://www.python.org/downloads/) is recommended as it is the most widely used version of Python within our development team, but any in-support 3.x version of Python should work fine.

-!!! important
-    As of version 6 of this collection the dependencies have changed.
-The upgrade from `community.kubernetes` to `kubernetes.core` necessitates an upgrade in the version of the kubernetes and openshift modules from v11 to v12.

 ```bash
 python3 --version
 python3 -m pip install ansible junit_xml pymongo xmljson kubernetes==12.0.1 openshift==0.12.1